arunksingh16/arunksingh16/README.md

 ### Hi there,  I am Arun 👋
-I am working as a Lead DevOps Engineer in a multinational organisation.
+I love to work on different technologies.
+DevOps is my passion and I am working as a Lead DevOps Engineer in a multinational organisation.
+These days,

+- 🔭 I’m currently working on python
+- 🌱 I’m currently learning Terraform

 ## Internet presence